🚚 Free delivery in France from %currency%%amount% of purchase

 Why is Mauritanian gum special?

-Traditionally, in Mauritania, gum arabic is used in folk medicine to treat respiratory, digestive, and skin conditions.
-It is also consumed as a natural sweet or incorporated into postpartum preparations to strengthen women.
-It is this ancestral knowledge that Real & Roots strives to preserve and share.
+In Mauritania, gum arabic has traditionally been used in folk medicine to treat respiratory, digestive, and skin conditions.
+It is also eaten as a treat or incorporated into postpartum remedies to help women regain their strength.
+Real & Roots is committed to preserving and sharing this ancestral knowledge.

 Health benefits of gum arabic